INTERVIEW AND LIVE PHOTOS BY MARKO SYRJALA

 So, in brief, how was the KISS Expo in Helsinki for you?

 Bruce Kulick: First of all, there were a lot of new elements that have impressed people.
 That’s exciting for the fans.
-The fact that a lot of different people performed, that was obviously a big bonus with some unusual songs being played, which is wonderful.
-Then I was doing a Q&A, and there were a lot of new fresh news to talk about, so, that was valuable.
+The fact that many different people performed was obviously a big bonus with some unusual songs being played, which is wonderful.
+Then I was doing a Q&A, and there was a lot of new fresh news to talk about, so that was valuable.
 So, I think in many ways, this one did have a lot of special moments.
 I think that the people, who made an effort to go, had a special time.
 The people that decided not to go missed out on this one.
-Just like the people who say like, “Oh I didn’t go on that KISS cruise because some special things happened there”.
-So, I am very happy with the event, and in some ways, it wasn’t as hectic even as my smaller clinic style event, a few nights before in Norway.
+Just like the people who say like, “Oh, I didn’t go on that KISS cruise because some special things happened there.”
+So, I am very happy with the event, and in some ways, it wasn’t as hectic even as my smaller clinic style event a few nights before in Norway.
 So, I was pleased overall.
 I know there were a lot of challenges you guys had with the last-minute venue change and all that.
 But the most important thing is that the fans had a good time, they weren’t complaining about anything.
 My meet and greet was something special.
 I know I have to keep it limited.
 So that’s why I got to charge a little more.
 But those people whom I did get a chance to have a one-on-one discussion with them a bit, besides signing their stuff and everything, I think it was a big win for everybody.

-That’s great to hear because most of the people don’t understand what it takes to organize a thing like Expo and make it a success.
+That’s great to hear because most people don’t understand what it takes to organize a thing like Expo and make it a success.

 THE KISS KRUISE

 Bruce Kulick: First, I’ll tell you that how the cruise was for me.
 I did two prior cruises before this.
 One was kind of like a motorcycle rock and roll thing in Brazil.
 There I was the solo artist, and I used the South American players.